ezsystems/EzSystemsShareButtonsBundle/README.md

 ## Usage

-Insert the following Twig helper in place where you want to display share buttons bar:
+Insert the following Twig helper in the place where you want to display the share buttons bar:

 ```twig
 {{ show_share_buttons() }}